epfl-ada/ada-2024-project-kjaaanalytics/semantic_analysis/semantic-analysis.markdown

 ---
 layout: analysis
-title: "Semantic Analysis #1"
+title: "Semantic Analysis"
-subtitle: "Damn, I can't talk.
-Please help me!"
+subtitle: ""
 previous: /storyline/funfact-1
 next: /storyline/funfact-2
 permalink:  /storyline/semantic-analysis
 ---

+Bob arrives in New Castle, the city with the most breweries in England !
+He has learned the differences between English and Swiss preferences.
+But, he still does not know how to properly describe a beer, based on its style.
+He wants to learn about how to BEST describe them.

+To help Bob hone his skills in beer descriptions we plot a word cloud depending on the type of beer he wants to describe.
+The data has been preprocessed, removing key stop words as well as special characters.

 <div>
     {%- include dropdown_plot.html content="wordcloud_categories" -%}
 </div>

-## Explainations

-To begin his journey, Bob will travel to England.
-He knows that the English really enjoy beer and he wants to learn about how to describe them.
-However, he is overwhelmed by the amount of beer styles available.
-To help Bob, we grouped the most popular beer styles into x different categories.
-He has learned previously that x type of beer is the most appreciated by english people.
-Now he can hone his skills in beer descriptions !

-To help Bob discover more, we plot a word cloud depending on the type of beer he wants to describe.
-The data has been preprocessed, removing key stop words as well as special characters
+Bob knows that Stout and Porter beers are the most appreciated in England.
+He can know describe them like a connoiseur.
+For example, to describe Stout, he can say that the beer is light, sweet and that it tastes like dark chocolate !

+Now that he knows how to describe beer styles properly, he is ready to go on a new adventure to discover the seasonality of beers preference.
+What better way to discover that than going one of the biggest beer festival in the capital of beer : _Brussels_ !